William Phillips (botanist)

-William Phillips (4 May 1822 – 23 October 1905) was a Wales-born English botanist and antiquary.
+William Phillips (4 May 1822 – 23 October 1905) was a Wales-born English mycologist, botanist, and antiquary.

 Life

 Born at Presteign in Radnorshire, on 4 May 1822, he was fourth son in a family of ten children of Thomas Phillips and Elizabeth, daughter of James Cross.
 After receiving some education at a school at Presteign, Phillips was apprenticed to his elder brother James, a tailor, in High Street, Shrewsbury, with whom and another brother, Edward, he went in due course into partnership.
 In 1859 he joined the Shrewsbury volunteers, and became a colour-sergeant.

 Phillips was elected a fellow of the Linnean Society in 1875, and was fellow of the Society of Antiquaries of London.
 He became a borough magistrate in 1886, and was presented with the freedom of the borough on 17 August 1903.
 He died of heart-disease at his residence in Canonbury, Shrewsbury, on 23 October 1905, aged 83, and was buried in the general cemetery in Longden Road, Shrewsbury.